Are you planning a trip to the south of France and are looking for the best destinations?

 Toulouse is often referred to as the pink city, (“La Ville Rose”) because many of the buildings in the city are built from a pink-ish colored stone, which glows especially brightly at sunset.

-As you would expect from a city named as one of the best places to live in France, there’s plenty to do for all tastes.
+As you would expect from a city named one of the best places to live in France, there are plenty of things to do in Toulouse for any visitor to the city!

 For relaxation, enjoy a picnic on the banks of the River Garonne, or hire a boat to explore the Canal du Midi, which links the Atlantic to the Mediterranean.
 For the best views of the city, head to La Daurade, especially near sunset.